 Pick Tracey’s brain for local info while you’re there too.
 She’s a wealth of knowledge on everything food and drink related in the surrounding area, she knows everyone too – and everyone knows her!
 Plus she runs epic food and wine tours, check the website for more info.

-While Taste The Island is all about showing off amazing Irish food and drink, it’s undeniable that we’ve also got incredible sights and natural landscapes to explore.
+While Taste The Island is all about showing off amazing Irish food and drink, it’s undeniable that County Down also has incredible sights and natural landscapes to explore.
 Plus, it’s nice to switch up the itinerary with a blow of fresh air and get moving in between meals.
 With all that in mind, I visited Life Adventure based in The Grange Yard Forest Park – a gorgeous destination itself to wile away a couple of hours.
 The guys have bikes which you can hire, kayaks to take out on the lake and guides who’ll show you the beautiful Mourne mountains, which is exactly what we did.
 Local guides who know the area like the back of their hand can whisk you off in a Land Rover (swoon!) to the unmarked walkways that steeply climb to stunning views as far as Strangford Lough and further.
 In fact you might even see the Isle of Man on a clear day.
 Between the sound of the sea and the river working its way through the forest and even a waterfall which you can just about spot from down in the town of Newcastle, the walk is the perfect way to switch off and enjoy a few hours in nature.

 Our guide even packed a local pale ale from Whitewater Brewery to quench our thirst at the top.
 Hike and beer, what could be better?